JetBrains/Qodana/topics/qodana-ide-plugin.md

 <anchor name="tab-overview-buttons"/>

-In the upper-left corner of this tab, you can find several buttons, listed in this table from top to bottom:
+In the upper-left corner of this tab, you can find the buttons listed in this table:

 <!-- This needs to be rewritten -->